JordanMartinez/purescript-ecosystem-update/debrief.md

 `contrib` libraries made the decision to switch to `spago` before we started updating the `v0.14.0` libraries.
 When updating the `contrib` repos to `v0.14.0`, we sometimes changed the list of dependencies it had.
 However, the `packages.dhall` file in the `package-sets` repo wasn't updated unless we also updated its corresponding entry.
 This wasn't hard to fix, but could complicate CI.
 If `foo` pulled in `bar` (as defined in the `packages.dhall` file in the `package-sets` repo) rather than `bar` (as defined in the `purescript-bar` repo), CI would complain and we'd have to figure out why.
 Fortunately, this was rarely a problem.

+### Packages were transferred across GitHub but not across `owner-name.dhall` files

+In a few situations, a GitHub repository was transferred from the owner (e.g. Slamdata) to a new one (e.g. `purescript-contrib`).
+However, the package was not transferred from one file (e.g. `slamdata.dhall`) to the corresponding file (e.g. `purescript-contrib.dhall`).

+Jordan discovered this after building all `contrib` libraries and then discovering that not all of them were in the `purescript-contrib.dhall` file.
+He transferred those files, but wonders whether this will cause problems when we work on the Registry.

 ### Numerous `contrib` repos depended on a repo outside of the `contrib` libraries

 `core` libraries have a policy that they do not depend on non-`core` libraries.
 While this can make some things inconvenient, it makes a huge difference when updating libraries due to a breaking change in the compiler.